 About Sunnhordland Museum

-Sunnhordland Museum is responsible for cultural dissemination in Sunnhordland region.
-The museum has several historical courtyards in the region, in addition to the mines at Litlabø and The Halsnøy monastery.
+Sunnhordland Museum is responsible for cultural heritage interpretation in Sunnhordland region.
+The museum has several historical courtyards in the region, including The Halsnøy abbey.
 The museum administration is at Stord.

 Folk i kostyme på gamalt tun